AK-Khan02/ObjectDetection/README.md

 # Real-Time Object Detection Web Application

+## Access
+- The project can be accessed at: https://ak-khan-object-detection.vercel.app/

 ## Project Overview
 - A web-based application for real-time object detection using webcam input.
 - Built with modern web technologies for a responsive and user-friendly interface.